justsignedupayy/cs458project/README.md

-# CS458 Project Part 1 - Login Page Implementation and Test Automation
+# CS458 Project Part 1 - Login Page Implementation and Test Automation this version is redundant as final version is in branch version_1.0

 ## Project Overview